Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: Reverend Ronald Paquin

+Four months later, Paquin returned to Massachusetts and was assigned as a chaplain at Bon Secours Hospital in Methuen.
+In 1992, a male employee at the hospital complained to the archdiocese about inappropriate sexual behavior by Paquin.
+In March 1997, an archdiocesan review board suggested that the Vatican laicize Paquin.
+However, it changed its recommendation in May 1997 to allow him to continue as a priest and serve as a chaplain.
+By 1998, the archdiocese had paid over $500,000 in settlements to victims of sexual abuse by Paquin.
+Law appointed Paquin as chaplain at Youville Hospital in Cambridge.
+The archdiocese suspended Paquin from public ministry permanently in 2000.

+In January 2003, Paquin pleaded guilty in Salem Superior Court in Massachusetts to raping an altar boy from Haverhill and was sentenced to 12 to 15 years in prison.
+While he was still in prison, the Vatican laicized Paquin.
+He was released from prison in Massachusetts in 2015.

+Keith Townsend, another former altar boy from Haverhill, accused Paquin of raping him and other boys in Kennebunk, Maine, during the mid-1980s.
+Townsend said that Paquin would drive the boys to a motel and a trailer he owned, plying the boys with alcohol and assaulting them.
+Paquin was convicted at York County Court in Maine in November 2018 on 11 counts of sexual abuse.
+He was sentenced in May 2019 to 16 years in state prison.
+The judge remarked that he did not detect any expression of remorse by Paquin in his statement before sentencing.

 Paul Shanley

 According to Leon Podles in his book Sacrilege: Sexual Abuse in the Catholic Church, "In late 1993, Shanley was sent to the Institute of Living in Hartford, Connecticut, for evaluation.
 The Boston archdiocese has refused to release this evaluation, but other released files show that Shanley admitted to nine sexual encounters, of which four involved boys, and that he was diagnosed as "narcissistic" and "histrionic."
 Shanley admitted that he was "attracted to adolescents" and on the basis of this confession, the Boston archdiocese secretly settled several lawsuits against Shanley.
-The archdiocese of Boston in 1993 had to admit to the diocese of San Bernardino part of the truth about Shanley, and the bishop of San Bernardino immediately dismissed him."
+The archdiocese in 1993 had to admit to the Diocese of San Bernardino part of the truth about Shanley, and the bishop of San Bernardino immediately dismissed him."

 In February 2005, Shanley was found guilty of indecent assaults and the rape of a male minor and received a sentence of 12 to 15 years in prison.
 Shanley's case remains controversial to some because the allegations of abuse came only after the victim (now an adult) alleged that he recovered memories of the abuse from approximately 20 years earlier.
 The manner in which the accusations against Shanley arose and enormous attention in the media also have given rise to questions about the validity of the convictions.

-Shanley was released from Old Colony Correctional Center on July 28, 2017, after completing the required 12 years of his sentence.
-However, he is also subject to supervised probation for another ten years.
+Shanley was released from Old Colony Correctional Center in Bridgewater on July 28, 2017, after completing the required 12 years of his sentence.
 On October 28, 2020, Shanley died at the age of 89.